 Enable link

-aggregation when the
+aggregation when the firewall is passive

-firewall is passive
+mewan is passive

 When this option is enabled in a configuration that uses link aggregation (LACP), aggregates will be enabled even on the passive member of the cluster.
 This option is enabled by default.